-Click here to watch a recent CTV article [follows advertisement]
+Click here to watch a recent CTV video clip [follows advertisement]

-Click here for The Good News Only Podcast
+Click here for Radio Podcast on The Good News Only

 Dance and physical storytelling provide the perfect form of integrated physical and cognitive activity, challenging the body and the brain simultaneously.
 Using these techniques, which create alternative pathways in the brain, an arm that might not respond to direct command might move fluidly and gracefully by taking a different route of communication in the brain.